It’s time to solve the access to justice problem

 And on the other side, 70% of people are not getting the benefits of a lawyer‘s knowledge.
 It might not be hard to find a lawyer in Calgary, because you have a lot of family lawyers near you, so you can kind of shop around.
 But if you’re in a remote place, there might be no family lawyers there.

 - Coronavirus: Lawyers will lose their jobs if the government doesn’t step in

 - The Corona Virus Has Made Divorce Calls In Ontario Spike

 - How Can I Search My Spouses Property?

 Clients Cannot Drive Six Hours To See Their Lawyer

-There might be one family lawyer that gets conflicted out on the first consultation (a lawyer can only provide a consultation to one of the parties, not both.)
+There might be one family lawyer that gets conflicted out on the first consultation (a lawyer can only provide consultation to one of the parties, not both.)
 And so someone might have to drive three hours to meet a family lawyer and then three hours back home.

 That’s not realistic to expect of people when they need legal help.
 Therefore, they often do it themselves again.
-And it‘s a it‘s a massive problem.
+And it‘s a massive problem.
 So instead of talking about access to justice and then just identifying it as a problem, I want people to really think about how they can fix it.

 My answer to it is the online law firm that I’ve been working on.
 I don’t share all the details of how it will work yet, because it won’t come out until I secure seed funding.